Golden beaches, sunny days and beautiful people.

 Take a Walk

 There’s no better way to enjoy the fresh sea air and the sun peeking over the horizon than an early early morning walk with the locals.
-It’s the Gold Coast ritual to walk along the beaches so get those walking shoes on, grab your camera and enjoy your morning stroll.
+It’s the Gold Coast ritual so get those walking shoes on, grab your camera and enjoy your morning stroll along some of the most beautiful beaches in the world.

 Walk along the Southport Spit: Located just north of Main Beach, The Spit, extends into the seaway and is a popular location for fishing, boating and relaxing away from the crowds.
 Federation Walk is a 3.5 km walking track through the natural bushland alongside the beach.